-A new conceptualization of the warship design space; shipyards and build techniques - a revolution in warship design - is pressingly overdue.
-This juncture may be reinforced following the catastrophic sinking of the Norwegian Frigate, the KNM HELGE INGSTAD (F313), following a collision in a Norwegian Fiord due (it is claimed) to a fundamental mismatch with the crewing of current frigate designs.
-[29] Addressing the political, economic and military affordability of ships and potential losses is needed to shift the efficacy of Naval surface warfare. ■
+A new conceptualisation of the warship design space; shipyards and build techniques - a revolution in warship design - is pressingly overdue.
+This juncture may be reinforced following the catastrophic sinking of the Norwegian Frigate, the KNM Helge Ingstad, following a collision in a Norwegian Fiord due (it is claimed) to a fundamental mismatch with the crewing current frigate designs.
+31 Addressing the political, economic and military affordability of ships and potential losses is needed to shift the efficacy of naval surface warfare.